-At The Treatment Rooms London we often see patients who want a poor hair transplant result fixed by us.
+At The Treatment Rooms London, we often see patients who want us to correct a poorly done hair transplant procedure they may have received at another clinic.
 They often complain of large visible areas of scars at the back of the head.
 The main reasons why their scars are more visible than patients who have undergone a hair transplant at our clinic are:

-- Too many hairs have been extracted from the back of the head- this means scars cannot be concealed by remaining hair
+- Too many hairs have been extracted from the back of the head.
+This means scars cannot be concealed by the remaining hair

 Examples of the above are shown in the picture below: